Supply Chain Management

 Ingest data via InfluxDB Line Protocol (compatible with Telegraf and Grafana Agent), REST API, SQL inserts, or Java API.
 Monitor everything in Grafana through ArcadeDB's native integration.

--- Detect suppliers with worsening lead times
+-- Detect suppliers with delivery problems

-ORDER BY delay_trend DESC
+ORDER BY total_delayed DESC

 -- Disruption blast radius: a supplier